mttwchtr/Backend-Development-Notes/c.md

 >  Expressions are formed from operators and operands; any expression, including an assignment or a function call, can be a statement.  - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

+### statement
+> A statement causes the computer to carry out some definite action.
+There are three different classes of statements in C: expression statements, compound statements, and control statements.
+An expression statement consists of an expression followed by a semicolon.
+The execution of such a statement causes the associated expression to be evaluated.
+A compound statement consists of several individual statements enclosed within a pair of braces { }. - http://farside.ph.utexas.edu/teaching/329/lectures/node11.html

+> Statement: A line of code which does something.
+Example: GOTO 100
+- Code and Text from https://stackoverflow.com/questions/19132/expression-versus-statement

 # Concepts

+## control-flow contructions

+> C provides the fundamental control-flow constructions required for well-structured programs: statement grouping, decision making (if-else), selecting one of a set of possible values (switch), looping with the termination test at the top (while, for) or at the bottom (do), and early loop exit (break). - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

 ## reserved words
 This is a list of words that cannot be used as custom variable names: